cscorley/Kaleidoscope/README.md

    //
    driver.cycle();
 }

 } // namespace testing
 } // namespace kaleidoscope

 #endif
 ```

-This test checks if a keycode for the letter 'a' is present in a keyboard
+This very simple test checks if a keycode for the letter 'a' is present in a keyboard
-report when the key at matrix position (row = 2, col = 1) is tapped
+report that is generated as a reaction on a key at matrix position (row = 2, col = 1) being tapped
 (pressed and immediately released).

-The test implies the standard QWERTY keyboard layout to be used where the
+This test implies the standard QWERTY keyboard layout to active for the
-letter 'a' is assigned to the respective key matrix position on layer 0.
+letter 'a' being associated with the key at the respective matrix position on layer 0.

-Although this is a very simple test, it could already catch multiple types
+Although a very simple test, it could already catch multiple types
-of firmware programming issues, e.g. keymapping problems or reports not being
+of firmware programming issues, among those keymapping problems or reports accidentally not being
 generated.

 ## A simple test in greater detail

-Let's look again at the simple test example, now with focus on the way the test is
+Let's look again at the above example, now with focus on the way the test is
+defined using Kaleidoscope-Testing's API.

-specified.
-We will go through the test line by line.
+We will walk through the test line by line.

-```cpp
-#ifdef ARDUINO_VIRTUAL
-```
-We have to make sure that the compiler only sees our test in virtual firmware
+First, we have to make sure that the compiler only sees our test in virtual firmware
 builds.
 This is important as the testing API can not be used in actual
 firmware builds for the target platform.
-Most target platforms resources
+That's because most target platforms resources
 are simply too limited.

 ```cpp
+#ifdef ARDUINO_VIRTUAL
+```

+Next, we bring the testing API into scope.

+```cpp
 #include "Kaleidoscope-Testing.h"
 ```

-Bring the testing API into scope.
+It is good custom to define code in namespaces to avoid symbol naming conflicts.

 ```cpp
 namespace kaleidoscope {
 namespace testing {
 ```
-It is good custom to define code in namespaces to avoid symbol naming conflicts.

-```cpp
-void runTests(Driver &driver) {
-```
-The test method must be called `runTest` and have the displayed signature.
+The test method as the standardized name `runTest` and a pre-defined signature.
 You are free to structure your tests if necessary by introducing additional
-test methods that are called from `runTests(...)`.
-The `Driver` object
+test methods which can be called from `runTests(...)`.
+Please note that the `Driver` object
 is the central object in testing.
-It coordinates timing and assertion handling.
+It e.g. coordinates timing and assertion handling.

 ```cpp
-   using namespace assertions;
+void runTests(Driver &driver) {
 ```

-This is for mere convenience as all assertion classes live in namespace
+The `using` statement is for mere convenience as all assertion classes live in namespace
 `assertions`.
 Otherwise we would need to write `assertions::KeycodesActive{Key_A}`
-in one of the following lines.
+instead of the more concise `KeycodesActive{Key_A}`.

 ```cpp
-   auto test = driver.newTest("A simple test");
+   using namespace assertions;
 ```

-This generates a test object.
-This test object does not have any methods.
+Next, we generate a test object.
 It's only purpose lies in its lifetime that is defined by the scope where
 it is generated.
-Via its contructor and destructor methods the
-test object takes care to output a nice text header
-in the generated console output and checks if a test was successful.
-Most importantly, it serves to group testing instructions, as we will see
+It serves to group testing instructions an checks
-later on in this document.
+if a set of assertions that are associated with a test are valid.

 ```cpp
+   auto test = driver.newTest("A simple test");
+```

+Then, we add an assertion that will check if key 'a' is active
+in the next keyboard report that is going to be issued during
+the next keyboard scan cycle.

+```cpp
    driver.queuedKeyboardReportAssertions().add(KeycodesActive{Key_A});
 ```

-Adds an assertion that checks if key a is active
-in the next keyboard report.
-Assertions are stored in a queue where
-the head of the queue is always evaluated for the next incoming keyboard report.
+Tap a key at a given matrix position.

 ```cpp
    driver.tapKey(2, 1); // (row = 2, col = 1) -> A
 ```

-Tap a key by defining its matrix position.
+Finally, we run a scan cycle.
+This will call Arduinos `loop()`
+function under the hood.
+During this scan cycle the keyboard matrix
+is checked for keys being pressed or released.
+It is when our key at
+position (2, 1) is detected as having been tapped and a keyboard report is
+issued.

 ```cpp
    driver.cycle();
 ```

-Run a scan cycle.
-This basically boils down to calling Arduinos `loop()`
-function.
+That's it.
+Close scopes and terminate the `#ifdef ARDUINO_VIRTUAL`.

 ```cpp
 }